 You may hear it called a premarital agreement, an antenuptial agreement, a marriage contract or even a “prenup” for short.
 The purpose of such a document is to settle financial matters in advance of the event of either a divorce or death.

 Keep reading to learn everything you need to know about prenuptial agreements in Pennsylvania!

 What is the point of a prenuptial agreement?

-It can also protect assets that may be acquired by either party throughout marriage, so that in the event of divorce, those assets may remain the sole property of one spouse.
+A prenup can also protect assets that may be acquired by either party throughout marriage, so that in the event of divorce, those assets may remain the sole property of one spouse.
 There are many ways to structure a prenuptial agreement, and its use is not limited to the wealthy.
 Many couples can benefit from a prenup depending on their circumstances and desires.

-Difference between a prenup and a cohabitation agreement
+The difference between a prenup and a cohabitation agreement

 If a couple is only living together with no intention of getting married, they can only enter into a cohabitation agreement.
 However, if a couple is planning on getting married soon, such as if they are engaged or are planning their wedding, then they can enter into a prenuptial agreement.

 Pros and cons of premarital agreement

 By entering into a premarital agreement before marriage, you may feel more secure about your financial situation and the protection of assets.
 A prenup can also provide a “clean slate” so all parties are understanding of what is shared and what will remain separate as far as finances, assets, and even debt.
 It’s a common misconception that prenups are designed to primarily protect one party, when rather both parties can stand to benefit from a well-drafted prenuptial agreement.

 Conversely, prenups may make couples more concerned with finances than their personal relationship and commitment to one another.
 It can shift thinking, before marriage even takes place, to the real possibility that the relationship will end in divorce.
 Ironically, the marriage becomes more concerned with money after a prenup than it would have been without the prenup.